samedicorp/dude/README.md

   Products/
-    products.json   A dump of all products, extracted from the schematic data, indexed by type identifier. names.json      An index that maps from a product name to the corresponding type identifier. ids.json        An index that maps from a product id to the corresponding type identifier.
+    products.json   A dump of all products, extracted from the schematic data, indexed by type identifier. names.json      An index that maps from a product name to the corresponding type identifier.
 ```